-- Combine cake mix, flour, and jello together in a large bowl and set aside.
+- In a large bowl, combine cake mix, flour, and jello together.
+Set aside.
 In a medium bowl, mix eggs, oil, and water together.
 Slowly stir wet ingredients in with the dry being careful not to over mix the batter.
-Pour batter into cake pans and bake in the oven for approximately 20 minutes, or until a toothpick inserted into the center of cake comes out clean.
-Allow cakes to cool in the pan for 10 minutes and then remove to a baking rack to cool completely before frosting.
+A few streaks of flour can remain in the batter.

-- Attach the bowl to the mixer fitted with the whisk attachment.
-Starting on low and gradually increasing to medium-high speed, whisk until stiff peaks form.
-Continue mixing until the mixture is fluffy and glossy, and completely cool (test by touching the bottom of the bowl), about 10 minutes.
+- Remove your bowl from the stove and attach it to your stand mixer.
+Your stand mixer should be fitted with the whisk attachment.
+Start mixing on low and slowly increase to medium-high speed.
+Whisk until stiff peaks form.
+Continue mixing until the mixture is fluffy and glossy, and completely cool—at least 15 minutes.
+Touch the bottom of the bowl to ensure the mixture is cool.